vweevers/node-mini-type-assert/readme.md

     this.words = t(words, 'a</^[a-z]+$/>', 'words')
     this.store = t(store, 'map<fn:re>', 'store')

-    const { a = false } = t(opts, 'o<bool>', 'opts')
+    // Throw if a is defined and not a boolean const { a = false } = t(opts, 'o<bool>', 'opts')
   }
 }